TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Remote environments

 Define remote environments with the `taito_environments` setting in `taito-config.sh`.
-You can create an environment by running `taito env apply:ENV`.
+After that you can create an environment by running `taito env apply:ENV`.
 Examples for environment names: `f-orders`, `dev`, `test`, `stag`, `canary`, `prod`.
+Note that you should remove unnecessary examples from database migrations (`./database`) and secrets (`taito-config.sh`) before creating the first server environment.

 If basic auth is used only for hiding non-production environments, you can use the same credentials for all environments.
-In this case you should also write them down to the [Links](#links) section so that all project personnel can easily access the credentials.
+In such case you should also write them down to the [links](README.md#links) section on README.md so that all project personnel can easily access the credentials.

-NOTE: You should remove unnecessary examples from database migrations (`./database`) and secrets (`taito-config.sh`) before creating the first server environment.

-NOTE: Operations on production and staging environments usually require admin rights.
+> Operations on production and staging environments usually require admin rights.
 Please contact DevOps personnel if necessary.

 ### Kubernetes